emoses/ST-Cooper-RF9500-Beast/README.md

 ## This device handler supports
 1. On / Off
-2. Dimming
+1. Dimming
-3. Virtual dimming below 0 and above 100 so if you are using multiple of these, you don't need to worry about them staying the same value.
+1. Virtual dimming below 0 and above 100 so if you are using multiple of these, you don't need to worry about them staying the same value.
 Up is up, down is down.
+1. Button push (will send whenever main button is pressed)

 ## Installation via GitHub Integration
 1. Open SmartThings IDE in your web browser and log into your account.